EPCOT Magazine

-EPCOT Magazine was an American newsmagazine television program that aired on The Disney Channel, premiering on the channel's first day of programming on April 18, 1983.
+EPCOT Magazine is an American newsmagazine television program that aired on The Disney Channel, premiering on the channel's first day of programming on April 18, 1983.
+It ended in 1985 after 3 seasons.

 Format

-Originating from EPCOT Center in Florida, host Michael Young, along with a different celebrity co-host, would present segments on focusing on topical news and entertainment, with subjects ranging from art, food, fashion, and travel.
+Originating from EPCOT in Florida, host Michael Young, along with a different celebrity co-host, would present segments on focusing on topical news and entertainment, with subjects ranging from art, food, fashion, and travel.
 In 1984, a special two-part episode featured a visit to the Walt Disney Archives.

 The series ran for an hour on weekday afternoons, with a half-hour evening edition and a full-hour weekend edition presenting recaps of the week's stories.